Thrown to the Wind

 A Home in the Wilderness

-Based on true events, this story continues Etienne’s story in America in 1663 as he must chart his course through a dangerous New World.
+Based on true events, Etienne’s story continues in America in 1663 as he must chart his course through a dangerous New World.

 An inspirational and vividly unique story of loss, self-discovery, and redemption.
 Very entertaining - 5 stars.